Language-Conditioned Safe Trajectory Generation for Spacecraft Rendezvous: Problem Scenarios

 \subsubsection{Behavior Patterns and Model Conditioning}

 Table~\ref{tab:commands_ff} summarizes the six distinct behavior modes considered in this scenario and provides representative example commands for each.
 These modes are defined based on (i) whether the vehicle approaches the goal via left-side passage, right-side passage, or a central traverse, and (ii) whether the traverse is fast or slow, which is dictated by the arrival time to the goal.
-In particular, the left and right passages are induced by requiring the trajectory to pass through a designated region of interest (ROI) before reaching the goal.
-The position of the waypoint, denoted as $\boldsymbol{p}_{\mathrm{wyp}}$, is selected from the domain:
+In particular, the left and right passages are induced by requiring the trajectory to pass through a designated region of interest (ROI) near the observation targets before reaching the goal.
+The waypoint position within the ROI, denoted by $\boldsymbol{p}_{\mathrm{wyp}}$, is defined as:

-where $\boldsymbol{p}_O^{(i_b)} \in \mathbb{R}^2$ denotes the center position of the $i_b$-th body; $R^{\mathrm{KOZ}} = \gamma(R_O^{(i_b)} + R_{\mathrm{FF}})$ denotes the Keep-out Zone (KOZ) radius, which is the sum of the radius of the free-flyer and the body, denoted as $R_{\mathrm{FF}}$ and $R_O^{(i_b)}$, respectively, with a safety margin $\gamma$.
-Additionally, $\theta_0$ denotes the bearing angle from the body of interest $i_{b}^*$ to the obstacle $(i_b=1)$, and $\Delta \theta_0$ denotes the maximum displacement half-angle.
-The offsets in the polar coordinates $(\rho, \theta)$ are sampled from the uniform distributions.
-The ROIs defined based on this formulation are illustrated in Fig.~\ref{fig:ff_sub2}.
+where $\boldsymbol{p}^{(i_b)} \in \mathbb{R}^2$ denotes the center of the $i_b$-th body.
+Here, $\rho$ defines the radial offset from the target center and is chosen to exceed the combined radii of the free-flyer and the body with margin.
+The nominal bearing angle $\theta_0$ is defined with respect to the $X_G$-axis, and $\Delta\theta_0$ specifies the allowable angular deviation.
+The parameters $(\rho,\theta)$ are sampled uniformly within their respective bounds.
+A schematic of the ROI geometry is shown in Fig.~\ref{fig:ff_sub2}.
 During annotation with text commands (cf. Table~\ref{tab:commands_ff}), each sentence is restricted to have fewer than 15 words, whereas the maximum text-embedding length is set to $N_e = 30$.

-Based on the definition of the behavior modes, the semantic correctness is assessed by the following two criteria: \begin{enumerate} \item \textbf{ROI Passage:} The trajectory must pass through the designated ROI if specified (i.e., left and right passages). \item \textbf{Terminal-Time Consistency:} For fast traversal modes, the free-flyer must reach the goal position within the error of \(\epsilon_g\) m in less than 30 s.
-For slow traversal modes, the arrival epoch is required to fall between 35 and the nominal 40 s. \end{enumerate} These criteria ensure alignment between high-level natural-language intent and the generated motion profile to evaluate semantic compliance of the generated trajectories.
+Based on the definition of the behavior modes, the semantic correctness is assessed by the following two criteria: \begin{enumerate} \item ROI passage: The trajectory must pass through the designated ROI if specified (i.e., left and right passages). \item Terminal-time consistency: For fast traversal modes, the free-flyer must reach the goal position within an error of $\epsilon_g$ m by $t_f^{\mathrm{fast}} \leq 30~\mathrm{s}$.
+For slow traversal modes, the terminal time is required to lie within $t_f \in [35, 40]~\mathrm{s}$. \end{enumerate} These criteria ensure alignment between high-level natural-language intent and the generated motion profile to evaluate the semantic correctness of the generated trajectories.